 - Lessens the creases between your lips and cheeks

-- Creates less noticeable incisions in the front and behind your ears
+- Creates what are usually minimally detectable incisions in the front and behind your ears

 Types of Facelifts

-During a full facelift, three incisions need to be made: one behind the ear, one inside the front edge of the ear, and one beneath the chin.
+During a full facelift, three incisions need to be made: one behind the ear, one inside the front edge of the ear and extending into the hairline in the temple area, and one beneath the chin.
 During a facelift, the underlying layers of tissues and muscles of the face are lifted, and the fat is removed and shifted around.
 The excess skin is removed, and the remaining skin is sutured into place.
 In many cases, your plastic surgeon may include other procedures apart from a facelift to enhance your eyelids, brows, cheeks, and forehead for more noticeable results.

 Full Neck Lift

-A full neck lift involves an incision that often starts in front of your earlobe then moves behind your ear before ending in your lower scalp to correct aging signs in your lower face, neck, and chin.
-Neck lifts are a great way to reduce the appearance of sagging skin on the neck and give the illusion of weight loss.
+A full neck lift involves an incision that begins beneath the sideburn, extends inside the front edge of the ear, and then moves behind your ear before ending in your lower scalp to correct aging signs in your lower face, neck, and chin.
+Skin and muscle are both tightened to achieve maximal improvement.
+Neck lifts are a great way to reduce the appearance of sagging skin and muscle of the neck and give the illusion of weight loss.

 Limited Neck Lift

-A limited neck lift is for patients who do not have a lot of loose muscle or skin in the neck region.
-The procedure addresses the neck and jawline but does not lift the skin in front of the neck.
-It also tightens the muscles in the front of the neck from the side, which pulls in the skin overall.
+A limited neck lift is for patients who do not have as much loose muscle or skin in the neck region.
+The procedure addresses the neck and jawline by tightening the neck muscle from the side.
+The skin of the front of the neck is still attached to the muscle and is tightened via this process.
+The muscle over the lower face is also tightened, improving the jawline as well.
 One benefit of this procedure is that it uses local anesthesia and does not require drains or an overnight stay.

 A cheek lift is ideal for people with sagging skin in the jowl and cheek areas that do not have band lines or excess skin on the neck.
-The incision for this procedure will begin within the hairline at the temple and continue down to the midface.
+The incision for this procedure will begin within the hairline at the temple and extends inside the front edge of the ear.
 Cheek lifts are a popular procedure among younger patients who do not require significant work on their faces to achieve their desired results.

 Other Procedures Your Surgeon May Combine with Your Facelift